 Seven Portraits on a Correalist Rocker

 Performance on replica Friedrich Kiesler furniture, ultramarine boating canvas, rope, eye-hooks

-As part of his commission to design Peggy Guggenheim's Art of This Century gallery, Friedrich Kiesler created an object, the Correalist Rocker, that had seven different positions and combinations as a pedestal and chair.
-He made a second form, the Correalist Instrument, which counted eighteen uses.
+As part of his commission to design Peggy Guggenheim’s Art of This Century gallery, Friedrich Kiesler created an object, the Correalist Rocker, that had seven different positions and functions as a pedestal and chair.
+He made a second form, the Correalist Instrument, which had eighteen.

+Seven Portraits on a Correalist Rocker